December 18, 2020

 What does it look like?
 On the day of settlement two VOLAR Caretaking Council Members Lenora Knowles (on left in photo) and Marisela Gomez signed the closing documents on behalf of VOLAR and all our co-conspirators who gave of their time, talent, and treasures over the past year or so helped us take back land for the people.

-Lenora (on left) and Marisela at the Closing
+Lenora (on left) at the Closing Marisela at the Closing

 Now we need your help to move us through the next exciting phase!
 We continue to dream big.
 We want to design, renovate, and build the Rectory without any debt.